hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfconfig.html.md

 namespace](#namespace-module) scoped to the root module.
 For more details, see the section on [root namespace aliases](#root-namespace-aliases).

--> You may also be interested in how to [mock `tfconfig` data][ref-mock-tfconfig-data], which can help with further namespace visualization.

-[ref-mock-tfconfig-data]: /docs/enterprise/sentinel/import/mock-tfconfig.html

 ```
 tfconfig
 ├── module() (function)